Dog off-lead area introduced at Trentham

 The Trentham Estate is very dog-friendly, indeed thousands of dog walkers enjoy visiting both the garden and the wider estate each year.

-We have now introduced an area where dogs are allowed to be off their lead for a trial period.
+We have now introduced an area where dogs are allowed to be off their lead.

 What has been introduced?